 The Newark Crusader is back after the break for Covid and now operates from Newark Marina with a new purpose-built wheelchair friendly pontoon and ramp.
 The charity was originally set up by Mr James Wilkinson, of Newark Marina and his late great friend and businessman Mr John Coles.
 The Boat was skippered and managed by Mr Les Reid with the help of volunteers from the surrounding community.

 The Team – The Original Trustee of Newark Crusader CIO Charity Mr John Coles (left) with Skipper Mr Les Reid (centre) and trustee Mr James Wilkinson (right).

 The Newark Crusader has been operating since the 1990’s and has been a popular cruise boat for elderly, disabled and disadvantaged people from all across the East Midlands.
-This 60ft boat has been recently updated and renovated to be ready for further trips along the River Trent.

-Mr Wilkinson “The Newark Crusader has provided a lot of pleasure over the years to many groups in the East Midlands and we wanted it to continue and decided to take it on”
+Mr James Wilkinson said “The Newark Crusader has provided a lot of pleasure over the years to many groups in the East Midlands and we wanted it to continue and decided to take it on”

 We are indebted to that brave step, and their faith has been rewarded, as many passengers can attest.